-- When girls, women and TGNC people most impacted by these cycles lead, we bring everyone with us.
+- When cis and trans women and young women, trans men and young men, and gender-expansive people most impacted by these cycles lead, we bring everyone with us.
 Our families.
 Our communities.
 Our societies.

-- Poverty is a key driver of incarceration and recidivism: Girls, young women and TGNC youth living in poverty experience high rates of sexual exploitation which leads to further risk for incarceration.
+- Poverty is a key driver of incarceration and recidivism: cis and trans young women and girls, trans young men and boys, and gender-expansive youth living in poverty experience high rates of sexual exploitation which leads to further risk for incarceration.

 - Providing economic opportunities for formerly incarcerated and systems-impacted people is crucial to breaking cycles of poverty, exploitation and incarceration.

 - The skills used to survive the street, incarceration, foster care and public institutions are transferable to movements for change, social enterprise and community businesses.